Japan: Women hopeful on maiden names issue after UN report – DW – 11/21/2024

 Momentum for change

-Yet with the conservative LDP losing the election. the momentum for change is growing.
+Yet with the conservative LDP losing Japan's latest election, momentum for change is growing.

 The Democratic Party for the People, the Japanese Communist Party, and even centrist members of the LDP and its political partner Komeito have all expressed support for changing the law.